China urges South Sudan ceasefire as peace talks stutter

 China is the biggest investor in oilfields in South Sudan, through state-owned Chinese oil giants China National Petroleum Corp (CNPC) and Sinopec.
 The fighting forced CNPC to evacuate workers.

-Sudanese Foreign Minister Ali Karti said Kiir and Bashir and discussed the deployment of a joint force to secure oilfields under threat from the rebels.
+Sudanese Foreign Minister Ali Karti said Kiir and Bashir had discussed the deployment of a joint force to secure oilfields under threat from the rebels.
 He said the areas of deployment would be discussed at a later date.

 The prospect of security cooperation between the two countries would represent a remarkable improvement in ties, after the civil war foes came close to conflict again in disputes over oil fees and the border in the early part of 2012.